 Areas and suburbs in Boston

-There are plenty of diverse areas and suburbs for house hunters in Boston to choose from.
-When searching for a property in Boston, newcomers should consider the proximity of their home to their place of work and their children’s school.
-Access to public transport is also essential for those who don't own a vehicle.
+There are plenty of neighbourhoods in Boston for house hunters to choose from.
+When searching for a property, consider the proximity of your home to your workplace and your children’s school.
+Access to public transport is also essential if you don’t own a vehicle – over a third of Boston residents use public transit for their commute.

 Types of accommodation in Boston